quicwg/multipath/draft-ietf-quic-multipath.md

 than the Maximum Paths value advertised in MAX_CLIENT_PATHS for even numbered paths or in MAX_SERVER_PATHS for odd numbers.
-An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer published MP_NEW_CONNECTION_ID frames with higher Path Identifiers than was permitted.
+An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer published MP_NEW_CONNECTION_ID frames with higher Path Identifiers than the respective limit advertised by the receiving host.

 # Error Codes {#error-codes}